sensu/sensu-docs/content/sensu-go/5.21/guides/monitor-external-resources.md

 This example uses the `-r` (rename) flag to specify a shorter name for the asset: `sensu-plugins-http`.

-You can also download the asset definition for Debian or Alpine from [Bonsai][16] and register the asset with `sensuctl create --file filename.yml`.
+You can also download the asset definition for Debian or Alpine from [Bonsai][16] and register the asset with `sensuctl create --file filename.yml` or `sensuctl create --file filename.json`.

 Then, use the following sensuctl example to register the Sensu Ruby Runtime asset, `sensu/sensu-ruby-runtime:0.0.10`: